Mom, it’s time for the Quiz (and my timely announcements, of course).

 Here’s what I have.
 “Clinical: bites, spiders”.
 6 remedies are listed: Apis, Hypericum, Lat-m., Ledum, Lycps., Taren.

-The remedy our patient picked was one of those.
+The remedy that worked was one of those.

 Ok, I know repertory is not perfect 😛